status-im/nim-web3/README.md

 This creates a local simulated Ethereum network on your local machine and the tests will use this for their E2E processing

+### Interaction with nimbus-eth2

+This repo relies heavily on parts of the `nimbus-eth2` repo.
+In order to work properly here you need to `source /nimbus-eth2/env.sh`

+#### Example

+Need to log the output of the `websocketclient.nim` responses:

+1. Make modifications in `/nimbus-eth2/vendor/nim-json-rpc/json-rpc/clients/websocketclient.nim`
+2. `source /nimbus-eth2/env.sh`
+3. Run tests (`nimble test`) in the web3-repo

+We should now see our output logged correctly to the console.

 ## License

 Licensed and distributed under either of